Jeep Wrangler years to avoid — most common problems

 The only fix is to inspect the alignment of the suspension components and replace faulty ball joints or tie-rod ends.

-Which Jeep Wrangler years to avoid?
+Worst Jeep Wrangler years to avoid

-The biggest issues with Jeep Wrangler include the “Death Wobble” steering issue and the airbag issue that sometimes caused the inflator bag to explode.
+The biggest issues with the Jeep Wrangler include the “Death Wobble” steering issue and the airbag issue that sometimes caused the inflator bag to explode.
 This is a serious safety issue for the driver, but it’s mostly associated with older models.
+If you are trying to figure out ways of avoiding these, you can’t help but ask the question – which are the worst Jeep Wrangler years to avoid?

-Second-generation Jeep Wrangler (2002 and 2004 model years)
+Second-generation Jeep Wrangler (1997 and 2005 model years)

 The production of the first-generation Jeep Wrangler lasted for 10 years, and this period is when the iconic SUV gained so much attention.
 Other than some minor fuel injection system issues, the first generation was free of any major problems or complaints.